nomath4u/radiusnetworks.github.io/proximitykit/webbeacon/index.md

 }
 ```

 That's it.
 You should have an app that will respond to an iBeacon.
-Lets test it out.
+Let's test it out.

-The easiset thing to use is our [MacBeacon](http://www.radiusnetworks.com/macbeacon-app.html) or the [iBeacon-CLI](https://github.com/RadiusNetworks/ibeacon-cli).
+The easiest thing to use is our [MacBeacon](http://www.radiusnetworks.com/macbeacon-app.html) or the [iBeacon-CLI](https://github.com/RadiusNetworks/ibeacon-cli).

 Run your app on your phone (the simulator cannot detect iBeacons) then fire up MacBeacon.
 ![Mac Beacon Screen](mac-beacon.png)

-After the app is running turn the beacon on and within a few seconds the web view will update load the webpage that was associated with the beacon.
+After the app is running turn the beacon on and within a few seconds the web view will load the webpage that was associated with the beacon.

 Any questions?
 Drop us a <a href="mailto:support@radiusnetworks.com">note</a>.